 Her collections and edited works include the acclaimed Somehow a Poetry Book Society Winter Pamphlet and Poetry School Book of the Year; anthology Eighty-Four, shortlisted for a Saboteur Award and named a Poetry Wales Book of the Year, and the Pavilion title Feeling All the Kills, described as “radical, revolutionary, and fearless in depicting women as sexual and maternal.”
 (Zoe Bridgley, Seren.)

-She is also an activist and speaker, and was awarded a career-wide Honorary Doctor of Letters in 2023 from Loughborough University, acknowledging her mental health advocacy and outstanding contribution to the arts.
+Helen is also an activist and speaker, and was awarded a career-wide Honorary Doctor of Letters in 2023 from Loughborough University, acknowledging her mental health advocacy and outstanding contribution to the arts.